A long time ago in a galaxy far away….

 The first country ever to issue a stamp featuring an astronomical subject was Brazil.
 Its definitive issue of 1887 featured the constellation Crux Australis or the Southern Cross, often referred to simply as “Crux”.
 It’s no surprise that a devoutly Roman Catholic country like Brazil would choose to represent the Christian cross on a stamp.
 It is surprising that its representation of Crux is scientifically accurate: it includes the constellation’s “fifth” star, Epsilon Crucis.

-Crux, called Intrometidal in Portuguese (translated in English as “Intrusive”) is a fourth magnitude1 orange giant about 228 light-years from Earth.
-Along with the four stars that give the Southern Cross its shape, Crux is easily visible from the southern hemisphere at practically any time of year; from tropical latitudes of the northern hemisphere, it appears near the horizon for a few hours every night during the northern winter and spring.
+Epsilon Crucis, called Intrometidal in Portuguese (translated in English as “Intrusive”) is a fourth magnitude1 orange giant about 228 light-years from Earth.
+Along with the four stars that give the Southern Cross its shape, Epsilon Crucis is easily visible from the southern hemisphere at practically any time of year; from tropical latitudes of the northern hemisphere, it appears near the horizon for a few hours every night during the northern winter and spring.

 The first astrophotos on stamps